NikitaEdin/IdeasSocial/README.md

 The project demonstrates basic user interactions such as user creation, posting, following, and interacting with posts, showcasing the fundamental features of a social media platform.

 ## Features
-- User Registration and Login functionality.
-- Post Creation and Timeline features.
+- **Authentication & Authorisation**: Secure sign-up, login, and permission management.
+- **Posting & Timeline**: Users can create posts and view a timeline of content.
-- User Following to enable following other users and seeing their posts _(planned)_.
+- **Follow System**: Follow others to see their posts in user feed.
-- Likes and Comments on posts _(planned)_.
+- **Likes & Comments**: Interact with posts via likes and comments.
+- **Search & Hashtags**: Easily discover content with search and hashtag support.
+- **User Profiles & Customisation**: Personalise profiles with settings and profile pictures.
-- Responsive Design for Seamless experience on both desktop and mobile devices.
+- **Responsive Design**: Optimised for both desktop and mobile.
+- **Admin Panel**: Tools for managing users and site activity.
+- **API with Swagger**: API access with developer documentation (ready-only).

 ## Tech Stack
 - Backend: Flask (Python).